IGOREK-Belarus/dotfiles/README.md

 - **Code editor**: VS Codium, NVim
 - **Colors:** TokyoNight (Day, Moon, Storm, Night)

+### Changing between Day/Moon/Storm/Night

+I tried to make changing colorscheme easy.
+Here is a list of files where to change property:

+- ``./alacritty/alacritty.toml``
+- ``./rofi/config.rasi``
+- ``./polybar/config.ini``
+- ``./dunst/dunstrc``

+>[!Note]
+>Dunst does not supprt external files import.
+To change colorscheme - You need to comment current colorscheme and uncomment required colorscheme. *(Colorscheme titles should not be uncommented, there are only here for better visiblability and understanding)*

+Also, you need to change GTK theme *(I recommend using LXAppearance)*

 ### Keybinds

 | Keybind | Action |